-Gossipy and garrulous are the likeliest candidates for negative prosody; moreover, in line with Wierzbicka's treatment (cf. final section of 5.3), in many cases it appears to arise largely from the core meaning of the single-word item itself.
-Thus a similar boxed feature (also p.
-893) comprising the items talent, gift, aptitude, flair, bent, knack, genius, illustrating the core meaning of THE NATURAL ABILITY TO DO SOMETHING WELL, shows no trace - clearly on account of the core meaning itself - of negative prosody rearing its ugly head.
+This treatment makes it clear that gossipy and garrulous are the likeliest candidates for negative prosody; moreover, in many cases it appears to arise largely from of the core meaning of the single-word item itself.
+Thus a similar boxed feature (also 893) comprising the items talent, gift, aptitude, flair, bent, knack, genius, illustrating the core meaning of THE NATURAL ABILITY TO DO SOMETHING WELL, shows no trace - clearly on account of the core meaning itself - of negative prosody rearing its ugly head.
 Should these items, then, be regarded as all carrying positive prosody?
-Not likely: for isn't the positive aspect of meaning rather (part of) denotation?
-After all, we need no collocation, phraseology, or co(n)text to establish it.
+Not likely: the positive aspect of meaning is rather (part of) denotation, isn't it?
+After all, we need no collocation, other phraseology, or co-text/context to establish it.